Free

 Omai on tour

-On its tour, the portrait will head first to Bradford, the UK’s City of Culture in 2025.
-The painting will be on display in Cartwright Hall Art Gallery as part of Bradford 2025 UK City of Culture, from 22 May to 17 August.
-Mai will then travel to The Fitzwilliam Museum in Cambridge, where it will feature in an exhibition jointly produced with the Museum of Archaeology and Anthroplogy from 17 October to 1 February.
+On its tour, the portrait came first to Bradford, the UK’s City of Culture in 2025.
+The painting was on display in Cartwright Hall Art Gallery as part of Bradford 2025 UK City of Culture, from 22 May to 17 August.
+Mai then travelled to The Fitzwilliam Museum in Cambridge, where it will feature in an exhibition jointly produced with the Museum of Archaeology and Anthroplogy.
 Finally, the portrait will journey to The Box in Plymouth, close to where Sir Joshua Reynolds was born in nearby Plympton.
-The portrait will be displayed at The Box from 14 February to 14 June 2026, alongside a programme exploring Captain Cook’s voyages and the colonial history of the South Pacific.
+The portrait will be displayed alongside a programme exploring Captain Cook’s voyages and the colonial history of the South Pacific.

 We are delighted to be a partner in this innovative national touring partnership, led by the National Portrait Gallery, which will ensure that everyone in Bradford district has access to ambitious, world class art and cultural experiences.”